DavidMunera28/IS601-final-project/InitialSet.md

 Organic Search, Social Media, Promotional Events

+### Story 1-1

+**Description:** Frida uses a search engine to see if any current mapping solutions exist to address the navigation complaints she's looking to resolve.
+She uses the following search keywords that she believes may help her arrive at some helpful information: "customized mapping", "customized wayfinding", "navigation app", "indoor navigation", "AI mapping", "event venue mapping", "indoor mapping software", "custom business mapping".

+**Action:** Perform a search for one of the terms listed above.

+**Result:** The WayWize website appears in the search results.
+(Test for presence of meta keywords)

+### Story 1-2

+**Description:** Within her search results, Frida sees the description of WayWize's website.

+**Action:** The search result description says "Discover seamless outdoor and indoor navigation with our mapping and wayfinding solutions.
+Our software offers effortless navigational precision and a user-friendly layout.”

+**Result:** N/A - Information only (Test for presence of meta description)

+### Story 1-3

+**Description:** Within her search results, Frida sees the title of WayWize's website.

+**Action:** Click on the title “WayWize Mapping & Wayfinding Solutions”.

+**Result:** The WayWize website homepage appears.
+(Test for presence of meta title)

 ## Epic #2: Interest

 A website featuring intuitive navigation, links to relevant social media, informative, appealing, and brand-consistent home and about pages, and an updates page formatted in the style of a company blog.